| Tuesday 9.6.2026 | Wednesday 10.6.2026 | Thurstday 11.6.2026 |

 We would like to present some ideas about correlations between nature pedagogies and embodied approaches to learning in museums and art education.
 We’re interested in exploring how sensory experiences can offer a vital basis for learning and for expanding our understanding of the aesthetic.

-- Workshop leader: Donna Roberts
+- Workshop leader: Donna Roberts, Kate Dunton

 - Language: EN